Comanche (comics): Powers and abilities

-Comanche is an expert hand-to-hand combatant.
-He is also a skilled archer and marksman, where he even used trick arrows.
+Comanche is an expert hand-to-hand combatant and a skilled archer and marksman.

+Equipment

+Comanche wields a bow that he uses to fire trick arrows.
+He is also skilled with guns and knives.

 In other media

 Comanche appears in Luke Cage, portrayed by Thomas Q. Jones.
 This version is the childhood best friend, later lover of, Shades.
 Additionally, while serving time in Seagate Prison and working as enforcers for the corrupt warden, Albert Rackham, the pair inadvertently contributed to Luke Cage receiving his powers when they grievously beat him for attempting to expose Rackham.
 After making minor appearances in flashbacks depicted in the first season, Comanche appears in the second season, having been released from prison before returning to Harlem to reunite with Shades in the present.
-While working for Mariah Dillard with him however, Comanche butts heads with Shades over the former's loyalty, leading to him secretly leaking information to NYPD Captain Thomas Ridenhour.
+While working for Mariah Dillard with him however, Comanche clashes with Shades over the former's loyalty, leading to him secretly leaking information to NYPD Captain Thomas Ridenhour.
 When Shades discovers Comanche's treachery, the latter kills Ridenhour, but Shades reluctantly kills him in turn, staging it as if Comanche and Ridenhour mutually killed each other.